 A: JUMP into STEM is for undergraduate and graduate students currently enrolled in a U.S. college or university and who are 18 years of age or older.
 Be sure to read the JUMP into STEM Terms and Conditions for specific rules and requirements.
 Also review the JUMP into STEM Building Technologies Internship Program (BTIP) application.
 The internship opportunity must be declined or internship applications must be begun when the ideas are submitted.

-A: You must begin your internship application or decline to be considered for an internship before or at the same time as you submit your idea.
-All internship applications must be complete by November 20, 2020.
+A: You must complete your internship application or decline to be considered for an internship before or at the same time as you submit your idea.
 Be sure to visit the JUMP into STEM Terms and Conditions for specific rules and requirements.
 Also review the JUMP into STEM Building Technologies Internship Program (BTIP) application.

-A: Finalists from the “What if” Challenge Series will be invited to participate in a virtual JUMP into STEM finalist event to compete for the Grand Finalist Award: a 2021 paid 10-week summer internship (subject to eligibility and available funding) at either Oak Ridge National Laboratory or the National Renewable Energy Laboratory.
-Winners will be invited to collaborate on a JUMP into STEM webinar to present on their idea and opportunities for high-performing buildings and sustainable communities.
-The winners and the webinar will be promoted on social media.
+A: Challenge winners are awarded one-on-one mentorship opportunities.
+Eligible challenge winners and other finalists will be invited to compete for a paid 10-week summer internship (subject to eligibility and available funding) at either Oak Ridge National Laboratory, the National Renewable Energy Laboratory, or Pacific Northwest National Laboratory.
+The winners will be promoted on social media.
 The best ideas may also be considered for future research and development collaboration.

 A: No, participants must submit ideas as a team of 2-4.
 Diversity of disciplinary field and gender within the team are part of the judging criteria.
 Participants must all be 18 years of age or older and currently enrolled in a U.S. college or university.
 See the Terms and Conditions for more information.

 A: Team submissions will be evaluated for impact on technical potential, innovation, and diversity.
-Complete evaluation criteria for the challenges and final event can be found in the Rules document.
+Complete evaluation criteria for the challenges and final competition can be found in the Rules document.